 Every edit you make (during the learning phase or after it) has some effect on delivery, but not every edit causes the ad set to reenter the learning phase.
 Only a significant edit causes an ad set to reenter the learning phase.

-The following are considered significant edits:
+The following are considered Structure for Scale: Significant Edits:

 A change to any of the following areas may or may not be significant, depending on the magnitude of the change:

 - Bid control, cost control, or ROAS control amount

 - Budget amount (unless you’re using the target cost bid strategy, in which case budget changes aren’t considered significant edits)

 Note: When using campaign budget optimization, adjusting your campaign budget might cause multiple ad sets within the campaign to reenter the learning phase.